 Lana has worked as a secondary school teacher for nearly ten years.
 She has worked in a number of comprehensive schools in London and was the Assistant Principal and Head of Sixth Form at Chelsea Academy.
 Currently, she is teaching in Doha, Qatar.
 Originally from Mostar in Bosnia-Herzegovina, Lana moved to the UK in 1992.
 She was one of the founding members of Our Kids Foundation.
 She set up the annual school trip to Egipatsko Selo orphanage and has taken over 100 students from the UK to the orphanage so far.
 She has extensive experience of organising volunteer trips and working with young people to develop their social and teamwork skills, as well as their leadership potential and awareness of the wider world.
 Lana has also been involved in organising the fundraising parties for Our Kids.
 Currently, she is focusing her fundraising efforts in Qatar.

-Sacira is a Senior Global Project Finance Executive.
-She has been advising equity investors and lenders on infrastructure development and major PPP projects in excess of £500 million, for more than 15 years.
+Sacira is a senior global Project Finance executive.
+She has been advising the public sector and private financiers on infrastructure strategy, development and delivery for more than 20 years.
+She also holds Non-Executive Director Board appointments on behalf of the UK Government.
 Sacira started volunteering for Our Kids in 2012 and has focused her efforts on fund raising activities in London.
-She is responsible for organising annual fund raising concerts with award winning artists and promoting the traditional music from the Balkans.
+She is responsible for fund raising strategy, planning and organising events with award winning artists promoting the traditional music from the Balkans.
 Sacira has strong financial, project management and marketing skills and is actively involved in promoting and overseeing several of the Foundation’s existing projects.